Girls Who Drive.

 Your mind should be solely focused on the road and your surroundings.
 This means no multitasking, no carpool karaoke, no daydreaming, and no distractions!

 Instead, think about your route and the various driving skills you’ll need to put into practice.
-You can even talk aloud to yourself if you’d like.

 For instance, you may need to make a left turn by a large oak tree on your way to the supermarket.
 As you approach the tree, you should be thinking something like:

-I need to turn left so I should turn on my left indicator right about… now!’
+I need to turn left, so I should turn on my left indicator right about… now!’

 or